greenmancode/luaextendedtablelib/DOCS.md

 ### table.filter
 Function: `Table table.filter(table,callback)`<br>
-Purpose: Passes the table elements into the function and if the value makes the function return true, it is inserted into the new table.
+Purpose: Passes the table elements into the function and if the value makes the function return true, it is inserted into the new table.<br>
 Arguments:<br>
 `Table array` - The **sorted** table you want to filter<br>
 `callback - function(currentValue[,index,table])` - The function that is ran for each element of the array.
 The function must return a boolean.<br>